Bhargavi2288/Predict-the-rating-of-CMS-nursing-homes-/README.md

 Nursing	Homes.
 We have	used	two	classification	techniques	- Logistic	Regression	and	K-Nearest Neighbor	to	build	predictive	classification	models.
 Models	are	built	based	on	data	published	as of	September	2017,	for all	the	50	states	in	US.
+K fold cross validation is used for K Nearest Neighbors

 The attributes in the data set are: